shswong/Packages/Theme - Spacegray/README.md

 # Spacegray

 A set of custom UI themes for Sublime Text 2/3.
-It's all about hype and minimal and comes in different flavors with accompanying [Base16](https://github.com/chriskempson/base16) color schemes.
+It's all about hype and minimal.
+Comes in different flavors with accompanying [Base16](https://github.com/chriskempson/base16) color schemes.

 ***